FSC Research Workshop | 29 October 2019 | DAZ Berlin

 13:40 Session III

-Provisional title: The role of depositors in the EU framework on bank crisis: overcoming the ‘superimposition of statuses’
+The treatment of depositors in the EU framework on bank crisis: a latent contradiction

 14:20 Coffee break

-Provisional title: Unravelling economic solidarity: An alternative view on risk-sharing in the European banking sector
+Unravelling economic solidarity: a systemic view on risk-sharing in the European banking sector

-María Cecilia del Barrio Arleo, University of Trento
+María Cecilia del Barrio Arleo, PhD Candidate, University of Trento

 Chair: Stefan Janßen, Professor for Corporate Finance and Banking, Jade University of Applied Sciences